- Cancer Information

 - Unfair dismissal

-An employer can’t pressure you to resign or dismiss you because you have cancer or are caring for a family or household member diagnosed with cancer.
+Dismissal is the formal term used for “getting the sack” or being fired.
+An employer can’t pressure you to resign or dismiss you because you have cancer or are caring for someone, such as a family member or someone in your household who is diagnosed with cancer.

 - taking paid personal leave (even if they are away for a long time)

-- taking unpaid, or a combination of paid and unpaid, personal leave of up to three months within a 12-month period.
+- taking unpaid leave, or a combination of paid and unpaid leave, and/or personal leave of up to 3 months within a 12-month period.

 View the Cancer Council NSW editorial policy.